naitikiBio/SOPs/Manual_CSV_Uploads_to_BigQuery.md

         - Click CREATE KEY.
         - Choose JSON as the Key type.
         - Click CREATE.
 This will download a JSON file containing your service account's private key to your local machine.
 Keep this file secure.
+     2. **Identify the path to your service account key file**: Note the exact location where you saved the downloaded JSON key file.
+For example: `/path/to/your/service-account-key.json`.
+     3. **Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable**:
+        - **Linux/macOS**:
+          ```bash
+          export GOOGLE_APPLICATION_CREDENTIALS = "/path/to/your/service-account-key.json"
+          ```
+          Replace `/path/to/your/service-account-key.json` with the actual path to your key file.
+This setting is usually temporary for the current terminal session.
+To make it permanent, you can add this line to your shell's configuration file (e.g., `~/.bashrc`, `~/.zshrc`).

 3.  **Python Script**:
 	```python
 	import pandas as pd